danwrisar/KMSIMG_NHS_EmissionsRecipeBook/Chapters/001_kmsimg_fossilfuels.md

 By using the [BEIS Conversion Factors dataset for the year she is interested in (2019)](https://www.gov.uk/government/publications/greenhouse-gas-reporting-conversion-factors-2019), Jo is able to source a value for emissions per kWh of natural gas use, assuming gross calorific value (0.18385kgCO<sub>2</sub>e/kWh).
 Jo wants to report in tonnes, therefore divides the sum by 1,000 and then rounds to two decimal places.
 Along with adding their units (tCO<sub>2</sub>e), Jo adds the [OC] tag to support transparency around how this figure was calculated.
 The final value added to Jo’s annual report is 36.77tCO<sub>2</sub>e [OC].

-*Equation 1.6* A worked example of a OC calculation of emissions associated with natural gas consumption.
+*Equation 1.6* A worked example of an OC calculation of emissions associated with natural gas consumption.

 $$
 \frac{200000 \times 0.18385}